 We would like to invite you to visit our friendly, welcoming and hardworking school on

-Please arrive by 9.30am for coffee and a talk by our Headteacher, Mr Leigh, followed by a tour of the school with an opportunity to spend some time with your child in the Foundation classroom
+Please arrive from 9.30am to 11am for coffee to meet our Headteacher, Mr Leigh, followed by a tour of the school given by the Year 6 children with an opportunity to spend some time in classrooms meeting staff and pupils

 If you can come along please let us know, thank you.

 email@example.com or 01865 340081.
 Alternatively, do just drop in.